-It makes an 18 mm thick granite appear 36 mm solid.
+It makes an 18 mm. thick granite appear 36 mm. thick.
 Hence, it is commonly referred to as a “double” edge profile here in the Philippines.

 It is best on countertops that are supported by wooden cabinets as it conceals the plywood substrate underneath.